pr0g/cmake-examples/README.md

 ## Disclaimer

 I am __NOT__ a CMake expert - these examples may contain gaffs, faux pas, mistakes etc etc..
-Please take everything with a grain of salt and if you recognize a blatant error or mistake please feel free to create an issue or PR.
+Please take everything with a pinch of salt and if you recognize a blatant error or mistake please feel free to create an issue or PR.

 ## Background